Nitsugama/ProjetoIntegradorFatec/README.md

-  # Prototipo Site Banda Kollapso
+  # Prototipo Site Aluguel Jogos

-  This is a code bundle for Prototipo Site Banda Kollapso.
-The original project is available at https://www.figma.com/design/fYBea7JtQypKgQSxZKmpyV/Prototipo-Site-Banda-Kollapso.
+  This is a code bundle for Prototipo Site Aluguel Jogos.
+The original project is available at https://www.figma.com/design/aXvduecJ7cKZbHmy7BUwDh/Prototipo-Site-Aluguel-Jogos.

   ## Running the code